 The following FAQs address general questions.
 Instructors should consult the Instructor FAQs within the Teaching at OLLI section.
 Click on a question to "open up" the answer.

 Yes.
-Membership allows class attendance on either campus.
+Membership allows class attendance at either location.

-OLLI Annual Membership Dues are $100 per person for the entire academic year (three quarters), September to June, and are nonrefundable.
-Dues cover as many courses as can be scheduled, depending on space.
-For members joining mid-year, the fee is still $100; we do not prorate the fee.
+OLLI Annual Membership Dues are $125 per person for the entire academic year (three quarters), September to June.
+Dues cover as many courses as can be scheduled, depending on space available.
+The fee is not pro-rated for members joining OLLI mid-year.

 The OLLI program is geared to older adults with a flexible daytime schedule; however, consistent with SOU Nondiscrimination Policy, neither age, race, national origin, religion, sex, handicap or marital status are considerations with regard to OLLI membership.

-For Winter 2013, there will be two ways to sign up for OLLI courses, manually and online.
-Full online capability will start November 30.
+There are two ways to sign up for OLLI courses, manually and online.
 For complete details, click here.

 Members have a period of time to submit course requests after the course catalog becomes available and before the published deadline for the computerized class assignment occurs.
 During this interval, the timing of when members submit course requests does not affect a member’s chances of being admitted to a class.
 All requests are processed at the same time on the day after the deadline.
 While there are many classes to choose from, demand for some classes exceeds the available space.
 See this guide to Getting the Courses You Want.
 [PDF]